 Pre-workout high in sugar, artificial sweeteners, or sugar alcohols can lead to gas, bloating, and diarrhea for some.
 Sugar alcohols are commonly used in pre-workout because they enhance sweetness and are very low in calories.

-Sugar alcohols are poorly digested in the small intestine.
-When undigested sugar alcohols reach the large intestine, they’re fermented by gut bacteria, which can cause gas and bloating4.
+Sugar alcohols are poorly digested4 in the small intestine.
+When undigested sugar alcohols reach the large intestine, they’re fermented by gut bacteria, which can cause gas and bloating.
 Additionally, sugar alcohols have an osmotic effect, meaning they draw water into the large intestine and can lead to diarrhea4

 Ingesting high doses of caffeine in pre-workout may have laxative effects that trigger diarrhea.
 Since caffeine is a stimulant, it can increase gastrointestinal motility and lead to loose stools.